 Some of the topic areas that have proven successful in the past include:

-Sessions cover a wide range of product management topics, and we look forward to educating our audience with your topic!
+Sessions cover a wide range of product management topics, and we look forward to sharing yours with our ProductCamp community!